AIResearchHub/stockai/README.md

 # Stock AI

-Using simplified block recurrent transformer to predict stock prices from google news feed
+Using Natural Language Processing and Reinforcement Learning to predict stock prices from google news feed using techniques from many state of the art papers

 ## Papers implemented in this algorithm